Get help from a Greenville family law attorney. Call Lauren Taylor Law today.

 How is Property Split in a Divorce?

 There are two ways of dividing property in a divorce: one is a community property approach and the other involves equitable division.
-A seasoned divorce attorney knows that South Carolina is one of the states that embrace the equitable division approach.
+A seasoned divorce attorney knows that South Carolina is one of the states that embrace the equitable division approach when it comes to the division of property.

 How does Equitable Division Work?